tsaristov/business_suite/README.md

 ## Project Tools
 All of the projects can sync together using the assistant.

-An overview of the tools inside the suite, and their use/purpose.

 ### Assistant
 An LLM powered AI assistant with RAG context, tool usage, and agentic capabilities.
 It sits on top of every other tool, reading their data for context and calling their